yarkhinephyo/15-418-parallel-computing-notes/02 - Modern multicore processor.md

 ![](images/Pasted%20image%2020220207145901.png)

+**Hyperthreadings vs OS-scheduled threads**

+In hyperthreading the thread isn't "idle".
+Instructions are executing, but different instructions can use different resources of CPU (Some waits for a couple of cycles for memory).
+Hyperthreading squeezes in executing 2 different programs onto one core for some individual performance penalty.

+OS-scheduled threads operate on a higher granularity.
+Switching between threads (context switch) takes 1000+ cycles.

 **Logical cores**: Number of physical cores times the number of threads that can run on each core.

 **Throughput computing trade-off**: Potentially increase time to complete work by any one thread so that overall system throughput can be increased with multiple threads.